 - The MAPP process creates government leadership on public health issues.
 As a result of their involvement in MAPP, elected and appointed officials and public health and environmental agencies may be more likely to take leadership roles when – or before – health issues arise, and to be more proactive in enacting health policy.

 - MAPP takes a community perspective, with the overall goal of creating a healthy community.
 This means not only improvement in public health systems, but a healthy community and an overall improvement in the quality of life for everyone.
-(Refer to Healthy Cities/Healthy Communities, in this chapter.)

 Who should take part and use the MAPP process?